 Yet at the same time, Adams goes Stein one better, invoking a Minority Report-like scenario and claiming that the implication of a deterministic view is that humans can be held responsible for “pre-crime.”
 Basically, Adams takes Hawking’s observation that predicting behavior would require “knowledge of the initial state of each of the thousand trillion trillion molecules in the human body and to solve something like that number of equations” to infer that if such a thing were possible then it would be possible to predict who will be committing crimes in the future.
 This is utter nonsense as well, and not just for practical reasons.
 The reason is that behavior is an incredibly complicated interaction between the brain, body, and environment.
 Currently, it is impossible to predict what sorts of environments a person will be in that would influence his behavior.
 A criminal exposed to one environment might be an upstanding citizen in another.
 Sometimes, all it takes to trigger a crime is a single incident, which can be random and completely unpredictable.
 In other words, behavior is probabilistic and influenced by what happens to a person, the latter of which can’t be predicted with any accuracy.

 Given this buildup, I bet you know what the finale is.
 Yes, it’s the same as Ben Stein visiting the ruins of a Nazi concentration camp in Expelled!
-At around the 18:00 mark, Adams states that the view that we are all deterministic robots with no free will or mind leads to genocide.
-He even includes a shot of a pile of sculls and bones, as if to underscore the point.
-The hoary argument is tarted up and trotted out again to bore yet another generation of scientists with the claim that, without a view that there is a consciousness or soul, there is no reason that, for example, the U.N. couldn’t or shouldn’t reduce regional overpopulation by going in and slaughtering the surplus population because, you know, we’re all just robots and not “real people,” anyway.
-At its core, this argument is no different than the argument that we need religion or God to be moral.
+Near the end, Adams states that the view that we are all deterministic robots with no free will or mind inevitably leads to genocide.
+To underscore the point, he even includes a shot of a pile of skulls and bones.
+(Subtle, Mike Adams is not and has never been.)
+This hoary argument is tarted up and trotted out again to bore yet another generation of scientists with the claim that, without a view that there is a consciousness or soul, there is no reason that, for example, the U.N. couldn’t or shouldn’t reduce regional overpopulation by just going in and slaughtering the surplus population because, you know, we’re all just robots and not “real people,” anyway.
+At its core, this argument is no different than the argument that we need religion or God to behave morally.

-Of course, no attack on science as leading to evils such as this would be complete without just one more thing, and, quite frankly, I’m rather surprised that Adams was able to restrain himself long enough so that this one thing didn’t appear until after the 20:00 mark.
-That’s right, at around 20:21, Adolf Hitler makes an appearance, with Adams intoning that it’s “all the easier to poison millions of Jews if you don’t think of them as human beings and instead consider them mindless robotic machines waiting to be exterminated.”
+Of course, no attack on science as leading to evils such as this would be complete without just one more thing, and, quite frankly, I’m rather surprised that Adams was able to restrain himself long enough so that this one thing didn’t appear until well into the film.
+Eventually, though, Adolf Hitler, as was always inevitable in a film of this sort, does make an appearance, with Adams intoning that it’s “all the easier to poison millions of Jews if you don’t think of them as human beings and instead consider them mindless robotic machines waiting to be exterminated.”
 He even shows a Photoshopped picture of a smiling Hitler reading Hawking’s book while ominously warning us that, had Hawking’s book existed at the time of Hitler, Nazi crimes would no doubt have been carried out under the name of science and the idea that the Jews were nothing but “mere soulless animals,” robots without consciousness.
 Actually, just because someone carries out horrific acts ostensibly in the name of science doesn’t make that science wrong; it just means that person found a way to use it as a justification for evil.

 Evil always finds a way to demonize the target of its hate, and portraying the enemy as being less than human is a tactic that’s been used to justify murder and genocide for thousands of years.
 To argue that this parody of Hawking’s view is uniquely dangerous because it permits the dehumanization of people, making the justification of their extermination easier reveals a profound ignorance of history, is basically the same brain-dead argument that Ben Stein made about evolution and atheism in Expelled!
 Sadly, evil always finds a way, and always has.
 In fact, it took Expelled! three or four times the time to plumb the same depths of stupid that Adams manages in less than 23 minutes.